BellaMrx/JS_introduction/README.md

 ---------------------------------------------------------------------

-On my Twitter account [@bella_mrx](https://twitter.com/bella_mrx) you can find more useful stuff about HTML and web development.
+On my Twitter account [@bella_mrx](https://twitter.com/bella_mrx) you can find more useful stuff about JavaScript and web development.

 Or check out my [GitHub](https://github.com/BellaMrx) profile.